cybnity/foundation/implementations-line/cockpit-foundations/web-reactive-frontend/README.md

 ## React Application Structure
 The ReactJS implementation project is organized with a capabilities domain-oriented structure as defined by the Cockpits Foundation Capabilities Model.

+### src/components sub-folder
+The common technical components (e.g standard button, reusable smart form) are defining in this area and can reused anywhere in the user interface.

+The universal **src/components** folder include components that are shared across domains.

+### src/media sub-folder
+This directory is dedicated to the common media files (e.g logo, standard basis background, sound file) which are commonly used by several front ui components.
+In this directory, the embedded media are usable by reactive components.

+### src/fonts sub-folder
+Contains the specific fonts files reusable into the global and/or features CSS styles.

 ### src/features sub-folders
 Each ReactJS component have its own folder where each one include dedicated styling, types and testing logic.